 Accreditation/Licensure/Certification Examination Results

-The programs listed below require students pass a certification or licensure examination before being licensed by the state of Nebraska.
+The programs listed below require students to pass a certification or licensure examination before being licensed by the state of Nebraska.

 Under each of the programs, a description of the examination requirements are posted along with a link to examination results for UNO graduates of the program.